-There are over 13,000 bikes on campus on a normal weekday, and Stanford is the only university awarded four consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019, 2019-2023, 2023-2027).
+There are over 10,400 bikes on campus on a normal weekday, and Stanford is the only university awarded four consecutive Platinum Bicycle Friendly University designations (2011-2015, 2015-2019, 2019-2023, 2023-2027).
 Frosh may not bring cars to campus, but the free Marguerite shuttle includes 49 buses in a 19-route system, including 41 electric buses.
-Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 57 cars at 25 locations); one-on-one commute consultations; a virtual parking permit system; and commute planning. transportation.stanford.edu features roughly (As of January 2024)
+Stanford offers free transit for eligible affiliates on Caltrain, VTA, AC Transit, Dumbarton Express, and SamTrans; 100% vanpool subsidies; discounted car sharing with the largest university Zipcar fleet in the United States (over 50 cars at 25 locations); one-on-one commute consultations; parking permit management system; and commute planning. transportation.stanford.edu features roughly (As of January 2025)